Managing Costs and Medical Information

 - Professionals who offer services to help with bills and insurance.
 These can include patient advocates and medical billing advocates.
 Although they charge a fee, in the long run they may save you money by helping you manage the costs of your care.

 If you are having a hard time paying your usual bills (such as mortgage, rent, or utilities) during your cancer treatment, talk to the bank or the companies that you owe.
 They may be able to set up a payment schedule to keep you from falling behind.
 It’s important to reach out to creditors as soon as you think you could have financial problems.

 Learn where to find organizations and resources that offer financial assistance.

 One resource is NCI's list of Organizations That Offer Support Services.
-You can also call NCI’s Cancer Information Service at 1-800-4-CANCER (1-800-422-6237) to ask for help finding referrals and resources.
+You can also call NCI’s Contact Center at 1-800-4-CANCER (1-800-422-6237) to ask for help finding referrals and resources.